-If you’re anything like me, Steph, you know that life on the open road in our trusty RVs is all about balancing freedom with a touch of organization.
+If you’re anything like me, Jane, you know that life on the open road in our trusty RVs is all about balancing freedom with a touch of organization.
 Interestingly, this philosophy isn’t confined to our outdoor escapades.
 It applies to the data-driven world too.
 Enter Pivot Tables in Excel – your new best friend to sort, analyze, and present data effortlessly.
 Just as you’d arrange your camping gear, pivot tables help you streamline vast amounts of information.
 Let’s dive deep and make this tool your own.

 Understanding the Basics of Pivot Tables